kudobuilder/operators/repository/kafka/docs/latest/configuration.md

 ##### Zookeeper Configuration

 KUDO Kafka requires a running ZooKeeper ensemble to perform its own internal accounting and persist cluster topology.
+And connectivity to the Zookeeper.
 You can install the KUDO Zookeeper or an alternate Zookeeper to use with KUDO Kafka.

 ###### Configuring the Zookeeper connection: